ScorexFoundation/sigmastate-interpreter/docs/pr-review-policy.md

 Before the first mainnet has been released we tried to keep sigma release versions in sync with ergo versions.
 Now it doesn’t look possible, since ergo will have more frequent changes.
-For example (at the time of writing) `v3.0.1` из next release branch in sigma and `v3.0.5` is next in ergo.
+For example (at the time of writing) `v3.0.1` is next release branch in sigma and `v3.0.5` is next in ergo.
 Thus between ergo and sigma we should keep only first two numbers of the version in sync.
 So when ergo will switch to `v3.1.x`, sigma will also switch to `3.1.x`, but the last digit may differ.